 - Annual Performance Reviews Are On Their Way Out

-You might not be surprised to learn lack of communication contributes to about 80% of workplace issues.
-While giving and receiving feedback can at times be uncomfortable, when embraced and structured, feedback becomes one of the strongest processes in driving success, productivity and collaboration.
+You might not be surprised to learn lack of feedback in the workplace contributes to about 80% of workplace issues.
+While giving and receiving feedback can at times be uncomfortable, when embraced and structured, feedback becomes one of the strongest processes in driving success, productivity, and collaboration.
 We’ve all been on the frustrating and demoralizing end of poor feedback practices, so let’s talk about how to get it right.
-Here are the 5 essential components of effective feedback at work:

 Feedback Must be Timely

-First on the list for good reason - timely feedback is effective feedback.
+This is first on the list for good reason: timely feedback is effective feedback.
 I don’t mean waiting until that meeting, waiting for that review, I mean right now.
 No matter what type of feedback you’ve got on your mind, what good is it going to do later on down the road?

 If your feedback is positive, waiting to recognize workers can leave them feeling as though their hard work has gone unnoticed, demotivating them.
 If your feedback is aimed at addressing an issue, timeliness is essential in ensuring that poor work doesn’t cause roadblocks or duplicate work.
 Employees need this information immediately; 75% of employees prefer to get their feedback ASAP.